 The National Black Farmers Association (NBFA) is a non-profit, member-based organization founded in 1995 to represent Black farmers and ranchers in the United States.
-NBFA's education and advocacy efforts have been focused on civil rights, land retention, access to public and private loans, education and agricultural training, and rural economic development for Black and other small farmers and ranchers.
+NBFA's education and advocacy efforts have been focused on civil rights, land retention, access to public and private loans, education and agricultural training, and rural economic development.
 The mission of NBFA is to encourage the participation of small and disadvantaged farmers in gaining access to resources of state and federal programs.
 NBFA has now grown to include 116,000 farmers and citizens in forty-six states.
 NBFA has members that are eligible for financial benefits under Sections 1005 of the American Rescue Plan Act who would be injured should this lawsuit enjoin that law.
-NBFA was founded by Dr. John Boyd Jr., a fourth-generation farmer farming for over 38 years.
+NBFA was founded by Dr. John Boyd Jr., a fourth-generation farmer with over 38 years of experience.

-The Association of American Indian Farmers (AAIF) is a non-profit, member-based organization founded in 2014 to provide advocacy for and outreach and technical assistance to American Indian farmers and ranchers as well as to support indigenous culture and practices as they pertain to agriculture.
+The Association of American Indian Farmers (AAIF) is a non-profit, member-based organization founded in 2014 to advocate for and provide outreach and technical assistance to American Indian farmers and ranchers as well as to support indigenous culture and practices pertaining to agriculture.
 AAIF's members encompass over 350 Native American farmers and ranchers across the nation.
 AAIF has members that are eligible for financial benefits under Sections 1005 of the American Rescue Plan Act who would be injured should this lawsuit enjoin that law.
 AAIF was founded by Kara Boyd, an enrolled tribal member of the Lumbee Tribe of North Carolina.
 She has served on the board of the United Tribes of North Carolina.